typedefn/quakenet/README.md

 # quakenet
 QuakeWorld Bot Client

-This is a quake bot that connects via UDP to a QW server, still under development and needs lots of work.
+This is a quake bot that connects via UDP to a QW or a TF QW server, still under development and needs lots of work.

 # Areas that need work